saschanaz/jxl-winthumb/README.md

 2. Open a terminal window as administrator
 3. Move to your download directory
 4. `regsvr32 jxl_winthumb.dll`, or to uninstall, `regsvr32 /u jxl_winthumb.dll`.

-## Why not Windows Imaging Component?

-It was useful before Windows 10 era when Windows Photo Gallery existed, but not anymore as Microsoft now uses its own undocumented way to add system codecs for UWP apps.

 ## Build environment